-The results were a mix of shadow and light, the dark bits seriously so such as in Leviathan (track 6) whose textures created with keyboard and sax made Zawinul and Shorter seem easy listening.
+The results were a mix of shadow and light, the dark bits seriously so such as in (track 6) whose textures created with keyboard and sax made Zawinul and Shorter seem easy listening.
 There were just as many respites often with a return to four in the bar percussion, sometimes in a major key with splashes of pentatonic melody.
 The odd bit of swing and even latin found its place too.

-The obvious genre for Casuals was free-form but I think “chill-punk” would've been a better tag.
+The obvious genre for Casuals was free-form but perhaps “chill-punk” would've been a better tag.
 The music worked well played loudly.
 I pictured it blasting away in an artist’s studio with the restless rhythms and constant changing of the colour an aid to the painter as she dashed manically at a canvas.
 A fanciful notion was that but so were these recordings when they were first laid down almost thirty years ago.

 For lateral ears only.